About Our Sheets

 different in texture.

-Traditional 1 thread over 1 thread weave with a matt finish.
+Traditional one-yarn-over and one-yarn-under weave with a matt finish.

 Recommended if you're after classic, breathable, crisp, "hotel like" bed sheets.